MarkMinia/Project3/README.md

 ##### Note: Some tables may be too large to view in Github.
 To view, download the file and open on your desktop.

 ##### Before importing the file, I needed to create the table and specify the columns and datatypes.
 When attempting this through the Import Wizard, there were issues of not capturing all 17,000+ rows, so this step was done manually.
 The table is structured as such in preperation to normalize the data to 3NF form.
+It will essentially serve as the base table in which I would query from to create the actual tables that can be used for analysis.
 ```sql
 CREATE TABLE anime_cleaned
 (MAL_ID INT AUTO_INCREMENT NOT NULL PRIMARY KEY,